 Thank you for contacting us!
 A member of the 122nd Army Band will respond shortly.

-Part 1: Ceremonial Music
+Part 1: Prepared Music

 All wind instrumentalists should prepare at least three selections of contrasting styles that emphasize your technical, musical, and stylistic abilities.
 Selections can include excerpts from classical solos, concert band or orchestral literature, jazz, and more.